 Pinterest – I never thought Pinterest would be useful for novel research, but it really is!
 My first novel was literary sci-fi, and the one I’m writing now is sci-fi/fantasy, and I used Pinterest a lot to help me find inspiration for things like setting, themes, and visual elements of my characters.
 I love being able to use a visual reference as a starting point for a description I’m writing.

 Canva – For those who aren’t graphic designers and need a quick graphic for a YouTube thumbnail, Instagram post, or social media image, Canva’s a good option.
-I’ve used it for all of the above, and I like how it’s easy to use and has templates that actually look good.
+I’ve used it for all of the above, and I like that it’s easy to use and has templates that actually look good.
 That’s almost impossible for free apps!
+(To see what I mean, check out my post 6 quotes to inspire your creativity – I used Canva to create templates for each quote, and it took barely any time at all!)

-Pixabay – If I’m writing a blog post for myself (like this one!) or an article for a client who doesn’t have a budget for stock photos, I like Pixabay.
+Unsplash – If I’m writing a blog post for myself (like this one!) or an article for a client who doesn’t have a budget for stock photos, I like Unsplash.
 It’s free, but there are loads of high-quality photos there that don’t scream “I am a free stock photo.”

 Just look at what I mean!